Your Postnatal Examination – What to Expect

-A postpartum examination is important as many women face aftershocks and do not heal well after the delivery.
-This checkup gives you an idea of how your body is coping and healing after the tedious process that is delivery, and help the doctor treat you if there are any difficulties for the body in getting back to its old condition.
+Pregnancy is a time of plenty of changes.
+Nine months of nurturing a baby within your body takes a physical toll, and also affect you psychologically.
+A postpartum examination is important, as many women face aftershocks and may not heal well after the delivery.
+This checkup gives you an idea of how your body is coping and healing after the tedious process that is delivery, and will help the doctor treat you if there are any difficulties for your body in getting back to its previous self.

 Why You Need a Postnatal Checkup

-Your body is expected to change radically in the six weeks post labour, and the postpartum checkup gives your doctor and you an idea of how far along you are in your healing process.
-For example, if you had a C-section, your doctor will check up on the incision during the examination.
-However, the postpartum checkup is not just about the physical condition of the new mother- it evaluates you psychologically too.
+Your body is expected to change radically in the six weeks post labour, and a postpartum checkup gives your doctor and you an idea of how far along you are in your healing process.
+For example, if you had a C-section, your doctor will check on the incision during the examination.
+However, a postpartum checkup is not just about the physical condition of the new mother – it evaluates you psychologically, too.
 The doctor examines how you are doing emotionally, and what your needs may be going forward.
-You may also have many nagging doubts and childbirth-related aches all over the body, and the checkup takes care of all that too.
+You may also have many nagging doubts and childbirth-related aches all over the body, and the checkup takes care of all that, too.

 1. Physical Checkup

-The doctor takes your blood pressure, weight and checks your abdomen to get an idea of your physical status.
+The doctor takes your blood pressure and weight, and checks your abdomen to get an idea of your physical status.
 He may also examine your vagina and the uterus, to see if the cuts and bruises in the area, if any, have been healed.
-The shrinkage of the uterus is also checked to determine whether the uterus has shrunk back to its normal size.
-All of this is done to get an idea of how your body is healing physically.
+The shrinkage of the uterus is also checked to determine whether it has shrunk back to its normal size.
+All of this is done to know how your body is healing physically.

-During the conversation, the doctor is sure to check up on how you are doing as a new mother.
-Motherhood can be hard, especially if this is your first time- therefore, it is important that you discuss even the smallest of doubts you have with the doctor.
-Around thirty percent of new mothers exhibit postpartum depression, but its intensity varies hugely.
-The doctor may check for any symptoms of depression too.
+The doctor will check up on how you are doing as a new mother.
+Motherhood can be hard, especially if this is your first time.
+Thus, it is important that you discuss even the smallest of doubts with the doctor.
+Around 30 percent of new mothers exhibit postpartum depression, and its intensity can greatly vary.
+The doctor may check for symptoms of depression.

 3. Breast Examination